commercetools/nodejs/docs/cli/inventories-exporter.md

                     Useful if you only have channel key but not id.
                     Can be used with the query flag

-  --query, -q       filter query for stocks:
+  --query, -q       Filter query for stocks:
                     dev.commercetools.com/http-api-projects-inventory.html#quer
                     y-inventory
                     can be used with channelKey flag